MicrosoftDocs/quantum-docs/articles/contributing-style-guide.md

 ## Documentation conventions ##

-The Q# language allows for attaching documentation to operations, functions, and user-defined types through the use of specially formatted documentation comments.
+The Q# language allows you to attach documentation to operations, functions, and user-defined types through use of specially formatted documentation comments.
-Denoted by triple-slashes (`///`), these documentation comments are small [DocFX-flavored Markdown](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html) documents that can be used to describing the purpose of each operation, function, and user-defined type, what inputs each expects, and so forth.
+Denoted by triple-slashes (`///`), these documentation comments are small [DocFX-flavored Markdown](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html) documents that describe the purpose of operations, functions, and user-defined types, expected inputs, etc.
-The compiler provided with the Quantum Development Kit extracts these comments and uses them to help typeset documentation similar to that at [docs.microsoft.com](/documentation/).
+The Quantum Development Kit compiler extracts these comments and uses them to help typeset documentation similar to that at [docs.microsoft.com](/documentation/).
-Similarly, the language server provided with the Quantum Development Kit uses these comments to provide help to users when they hover over symbols in their Q# code.
+Similarly, the Quantum Development Kit language server uses these comments to help users when they hover over symbols in their Q# code.
-Making use of documentation comments can thus help users to make sense of code by providing a useful reference for details that are not easily expressed using the other conventions in this document.
+Documentation comments can help users to make sense of code.

 > [!div class="nextstepaction"]
 > [Documentation comment syntax reference](xref:microsoft.quantum.qsharp.comments#documentation-comments).

-In order to effectively use this functionality to help users, we recommend keeping a few things in mind as you write documentation comments.
+Keep a few things in mind as you write documentation comments:

 # [Guidance](#tab/guidance)

-We suggest:
+We recommend:

 - Each public function, operation, and user-defined type should be immediately preceded by a documentation comment.
 - At a minimum, each documentation comment should include the following sections: